sento documentation

 ), user actors: 0, internal actors: 5>

-has, by default, four shared message dispatcher workers.
+The actor-system has, by default, four shared message dispatcher workers.
 Depending on how busy the system tends to be this default can be increased.
 Those four workers are part of the 'internal actors'.
 The 5th actor drives the event-stream (later more on that, but in a nutshell it's something like an event bus).

 There are none 'user actors' yet, and the 'config' is the default config specifying the number of message dispatch workers (4) and the strategy they use to balance throughput, 'random' here.

 Using a custom config is it possible to change much of those defaults.
 For instance, create custom dispatchers, i.e. a dedicated dispatcher used for the 'Tasks' api (see later for more info).
 The event-stream by default uses the global 'shared' dispatcher.
-Changing the config it would be possible to have the event-stream actor use a :pinned
+Changing the config it would be possible to have the event-stream actor use a :pinned dispatcher (more on dispatchers later) to optimize throughput.
+Etc.

-contains a collection (of actors) and represents a Common Lisp protocol that defines a set of generic functions for creating, removing and finding actors in an actor-context
+Actors live in the actor system, but more concrete in an actor-context.
+An actor-context contains a collection (of actors) and represents a Common Lisp protocol that defines a set of generic functions for creating, removing and finding actors in an actor-context.
+The actor system itself is also implementing the actor-context protocol, so it also acts as such and hence the protocol ac (actor-context) is used to operate on the actor system.

-I.e. to shutdown the actor system one has to execute: (ac:shutdown *system*)
+I.e. to shutdown the actor system one has to execute: (ac:shutdown *system*).

 Creating and using actors